BJ Casey

-BJ Casey (Betty Jo) is an American psychologist and expert on adolescent brain development and self control.
-She is a professor of Psychology and Affiliated Professor of the Justice Collaboratory and Interdepartmental Neuroscience Program at Yale University where she directs the Fundamentals of the Adolescent Brain (FAB) Lab.
+Betty Jo "BJ" Casey is an American cognitive neuroscientist and expert on adolescent brain development and self control.
+She is the Christina L. Williams Professor of Neuroscience at Barnard College of Columbia University where she directs the Fundamentals of the Adolescent Brain (FAB) Lab and is an Affiliated Professor of the Justice Collaboratory at Yale Law School, Yale University.

-Casey has served on the editorial boards for the journals Developmental Science (2002–2013), Journal of Cognitive Neuroscience (2005–2010), Journal of the American Academy of Child and Adolescent Psychiatry (2008), and Biology of Mood and Anxiety Disorders (2014–2016).
-Casey has served on several national advisory boards, and has won a number of honors and awards.
-Her scientific discoveries have been featured in numerous media outlets such as National Geographic, Time, and NPR.
+Casey has served on several national and international advisory boards and has won numerous honors and awards for her scientific discoveries that have been featured in several media outlets such as National Geographic, Time, and NPR.

 Biography

-Casey was born in Kinston, North Carolina and grew up on a family farm.
+Casey was born in Kinston, North Carolina and grew up on a small family farm.
 She was the first in her family to obtain an advanced degree, earning her bachelor's and master's degrees in psychology from Appalachian State University and her doctorate in experimental psychology and behavioral neuroscience from the University of South Carolina.
-During her postdoctoral fellowship at the National Institute of Mental Health, Casey learned about functional magnetic resonance imaging (fMRI) which offered a glimpse into the human brain.
+During her postdoctoral fellowship at the National Institute of Mental Health, Casey learned about functional magnetic resonance imaging (fMRI), which offered a glimpse into the functioning human brain non-invasively.
 She was among the first scientists to use fMRI in children, laying the groundwork for a new field of study: developmental cognitive neuroscience.

 Following her postdoc, she was an assistant professor at the University of Pittsburgh Medical Center and a Visiting Research Collaborator at Princeton University.
 She was then recruited by Michael Posner to direct the Sackler Institute for Developmental Psychobiology.
-During this time, she also held the position of associate professor of Psychiatry and Professor of Psychology in Psychiatry and Neuroscience at Weill Cornell Medicine.
-Casey served as the Director of the Neuroscience program at Weill Cornell for five years.
-In 2016, Casey moved to Yale University where she now directs the Fundamentals of the Adolescent Brain (FAB) lab.
+During this time, she held the position of associate professor and professor of psychology in Psychiatry and Neuroscience at Weill Cornell Medicine and Visiting Researcher at Rockefeller University.
+Casey also served as the Director of the Neuroscience Graduate Program at Weill Cornell for five years.
+In 2016, Casey moved to Yale University as a professor in the Department of Psychology, an affiliate professor of Interdepartmental Neuroscience Program of Yale School of Medicine and affiliate professor of the Justice Collaboratory at Yale Law School.
+Casey returned to New York in 2022 as the Christina L. Williams Professor of Neuroscience at Barnard College of Columbia University where she currently directs the Fundamentals of the Adolescent Brain (FAB) lab.

-Casey has served on several national advisory boards including the National Institute of Mental Health (NIMH) Board of Scientific Counselors and NIMH Council, the Scientific Advisory Board for the National Alliance for Research on Schizophrenia & Depression (NARSAD), Advisory Board for the Human Connectome Project - Life Span Study, the National Research Council Board on Children, Youth and Families, and National Research Council and Institute of Medicine committees of the National Academies on the Science of Adolescent Risk Taking, Assessing Juvenile Justice Reform, and Sports Related Concussions in Youth.
+Casey has served on several national advisory boards, including the National Institute of Mental Health (NIMH) Board of Scientific Counselors and NIMH Council, the Scientific Advisory Board for the National Alliance for Research on Schizophrenia & Depression (NARSAD), Advisory Board for the Human Connectome Project - Life Span Study, the National Research Council Board on Children, Youth and Families, and National Research Council and Institute of Medicine committees of the National Academies on the Science of Adolescent Risk Taking, Assessing Juvenile Justice Reform, and Sports Related Concussions in Youth.